urgentconsult/consulter/README.md

 ```
 > consulter [OPTIONS] [path to node.js application filepath to start]

-> --consul_path REQUIRED The base path of a configuration tree.
+> --consul_path REQUIRED The base path of a configuration tree in Consul K/V store.
 Recursively fetches sub-keys and creates a JSON structure with the `base_path` omitted from the JSON keys
 > --consul_host OPTIONAL The consul server hostname or IP, defaults to 127.0.0.1 if omitted
 > --consul_port OPTIONAL The consul server port number, defaults to 8500
 > --config_path OPTIONAL The configuration path that you want the JSON structure written to.
 This should just be a directory path, a file named "consulter.json" will be created inside of the specified directory.